An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Testing the photometric decomposition technique

 We performed the second series of tests because we do not know how accurately the inclination angle of the object is determined. \citet{Comeron11} and \citet{Devour2017} demonstrated the importance of this issue.
 Actually, in late-type disc galaxies, the dust layer position helps us.
-However for lenticular galaxies with no dust there is no easy diagnostics for the disc orientation. {One might suspect that a galaxy is not oriented precisely edge-on if there is a pronounced plateau of the line-of-sight (LOS) velocity distribution in its mid-plane. \citet{ZasovKhoperskov2003} showed that for edge-on galaxies, the restored velocities reach a real circular velocity only at a distance of several radial scales.} We would like to test how well we can estimate the parameters when a studied galaxy is not seen exactly edge-on.
-To carry out this test, we created three models, similar to Model~1, described above, but with three inclinations angles $i = 80$, 85 and 90~degrees.
+However for lenticular galaxies without well-defined dust lanes there is no easy diagnostics for the disc orientation. \citet{ZasovKhoperskov2003} showed that the effect of the integration along the line-of-sight for edge-on galaxies causes that the LOS velocity gradually reaches the real circular velocity only at a distance of several radial scales.
+That is, according to \citet{ZasovKhoperskov2003}, we suspect that the galaxy is not precisely edge-on oriented because we see a pronounced plateau of the line-of-sight (LOS) velocity distribution in its mid-plane.
+We would like to test how well we can estimate the parameters when a studied galaxy is not seen exactly edge-on.
+To carry out this test, we created three models, similar to Model~1, described above, but with three inclinations angles $i = 80$, 85 and 90~deg.